This is a landmark year for diversity at the Oscars. Why did it take nearly a century?

 Last year, Bong Joon-ho’s “Parasite” picked up trophies across the awards-show circuit before sweeping the 2020 Oscars ceremony, where it became the first non-English-language film to win best picture.
 But amid the many accolades, the film’s actors — widely praised by critics — were overlooked in the acting categories.
 That oversight reflected a pattern: Only a handful of actors of Asian descent have been nominated in the acting categories.
 The few winners include Miyoshi Umeki, a Japanese American actress who won best supporting actress for 1957’s “Sayonara”; Ben Kingsley, whose father was of Indian descent, won best actor for Richard Attenborough’s 1982 biopic “Gandhi.”

 This year marks several historic nods for Asian and Asian American actors.
-Steven Yeun, who plays the ambitious patriarch of a Korean American family in Lee Isaac Chung’s “Minari,” made history as the first Asian American actor to receive a best actor nomination.
+Steven Yeun, who plays the ambitious patriarch of a Korean American family in Lee Isaac Chung’s “Minari,” made history as the first Asian American actor to receive a best-actor nomination.
 The “Walking Dead” alum, who was born in South Korea and raised in Michigan, has expressed a certain ambivalence about the historic nature of his accomplishment.
 “It’s not something I really concern myself with,” he told the New York Times.
 “I carry with me my culture and who I am, and if that challenges or breaks through things, that’s wonderful.”

 For Steven Yeun, making a film about immigrants wasn’t a political statement.
 It was an ‘exercise in humanity.’